-New Mexico Doubles Cannabis Growers’ Plant Count Prior to Adult-Use Sales
+New Mexico Doubles Flower Growers’ Plant Count Prior to Adult-Use Sales

 Hoping to avoid product shortages when the state’s adult-use cannabis market comes online, New Mexico passed an emergency rule change to double the number of cannabis plants that licensed producers can grow.